-Financial instruments included in the statement of financial position are as follows:
+Financial instruments included in the consolidated statement of financial position are as follows:

-September 30, December 31,

 2024 2023

 \$ \$

-Cash Amortized cost 539,268 279,575
+Cash Amortized cost 348,601 279,575

-Accounts payable and accrued liabilities Amortized cost (423,737) (124,114)
+Accounts payable and accrued liabilities Amortized cost (175,390) (124,114)

-Fair value
+Fair Value

 At the respective reporting dates, all of the Company's financial instruments had maturities less than one year.
-As a result, the carrying amount of cash and accounts payable approximated their fair values due to their short-term maturities.
+As a result, the carrying amounts of cash and accounts payable approximated the fair values due to the short-term maturities.

-SIGNIFICANT ACCOUNTING POLICIES
+MATERIAL ACCOUNTING POLICIES

-The Company has not adopted new accounting policies since its recent year ended December 31, 2023.
-Details of the Company's accounting policies are disclosed in the Note 2 of the Company's audited consolidated financial statements for the year ended December 31, 2023.
+Details of the Company's material accounting policies have been disclosed in the Note 2 of the Company's audited annual consolidated financial statements as at December 31, 2024 and for the year then ended.